 One of the first gay neighborhoods in the United States, The Castro is a must-visit area for travelers who want to bask in a bustling nightlife scene and learn more about San Francisco’s reputation as a city of tolerance.

-While visiting The Castro, make sure to stop by the iconic Castro Theatre, which is the city’s last remaining movie palace and famous for its outside neon sign that has become a symbol of the neighborhood.
+While visiting The Castro, make sure to stop by the iconic Castro Theatre, the city’s last remaining movie palace and famous for its outside neon sign that has become a symbol of the neighborhood.

 Eat Your Way Through The City